Afghan cricket team in Ireland in 2018

 The Afghanistan cricket team toured Ireland in August 2018 to play three One Day Internationals (ODIs) and three Twenty20 Internationals (T20Is) matches against the Ireland cricket team.
 Afghanistan won the T20I series 2–0, after the third match was abandoned due to overnight rain and a wet outfield.
 Afghanistan won the ODI series 2–1.

-The second ODI of the series was the 100th to be played by Afghanistan.
+The second match of the ODI series was the 100th ODI to be played by Afghanistan.
 In the same match, Mohammad Nabi became the first cricketer for Afghanistan to play in 100 ODIs.

 Squads

 After the initial players were selected, Tyrone Kane was added to Ireland's squads as bowling cover.
 Josh Little replaced David Delany in Ireland's squad for the third ODI.